Game-theoretic Regulated Decentralized Coordination for Airspace Sector Overload Mitigation: Airspace Sector Overload Problem

 \subsection{Operational requirements and assumptions}

-The mechanism we seek must align with operational realities of decentralized ATM: \begin{itemize} \item \textbf{Local decision-making:} Each sector acts independently using only local information, without assuming centralized control or full information exchange. \item \textbf{Deterministic decision:} The resulting decisions must form a pure Nash equilibrium, ensuring predictable and stable schedules as required in ATM operations.
+The mechanism we seek must align with operational realities of regulated decentralized ATM: \begin{itemize} \item \textbf{Local decision-making:} Each sector independently chooses schedule adjustments for flights under its control.
+We assume that flight-plan information is shared so that sector-time occupancies and overloads can be computed, but we do not assume centralized control or centralized joint optimization. \item \textbf{Deterministic decision:} The resulting decisions must form a pure Nash equilibrium, ensuring predictable and stable schedules as required in ATM operations.
 Mixed-strategy equilibria would yield randomized schedules, which are not acceptable in safety-critical systems. \item \textbf{Finite-time overload resolution:} The mechanism must guarantee convergence within a finite number of steps to allow timely mitigation of overload situations. \end{itemize}